gameflorist/dunedynasty/README.txt

 Peter, for help on various bits of the code, the music code, and AUDlib.

-Nyerguds, for many bug reports and suggestions.
+Nyerguds, for his Dune II editor.

+Bug reporters and other improvement suggestions: MrFlibble, Nyerguds, purplescrin, EagleEye.

 Westwood Studios, for an amazing game!